 Intercultural workshops on democracy

 The intercultural workshops on democracy were launched by the Venice Commission in 2012.
-Five workshops have been organised so far, which enabled lawyers, politicians and academics from different Arab countries and their European colleagues to hold fruitful exchanges of views on subjects such as constitutional reforms and their implementation as well as freedom of association and political parties.
-Representatives from Algeria, Egypt, Iraq, Jordan, Lebanon, Libya, Mauritania, Morocco, Palestinian National Authority, Tunisia and Yemen have participated in these activities.
+Seven workshops have been organised so far, which enabled lawyers, politicians and academics from different Arab countries and their European colleagues to hold fruitful exchanges of views on subjects such as constitutional reforms and their implementation as well as freedom of association and political parties.
+Representatives from Algeria, Egypt, Iraq, Jordan, Lebanon, Libya, Mauritania, Morocco, Palestine*, Tunisia and Yemen have participated in these activities.

 The role and place of independent bodies in a democratic state

 6th Intercultural workshop on democracy, 13-14 November 2018, Tunis, Tunisia

 The Venice Commission, in co-operation with the Ministry of Foreign Affairs of Tunisia, have organised the 6th Intercultural Workshop on Democracy on "The role and place of independent bodies in a democratic state".
 This regional event was held in Tunis from 13 to 14 November 2018 and brought together leading European experts and senior officials from independent bodies of Tunisia and other Southern Mediterranean countries.
 The debates focused on themes such as: relations of independent bodies with the executive, legislative and judicial powers, composition, technical skills, accreditation and funding of bodies etc. The workshop was organised in the framework of the Joint Council of Europe-European Union Programme "Ensuring the Sustainability of Democratic Governance and Human Rights in the Southern Mediterranean", South Program III.

 Interaction between Constitutional Courts and similar jurisdictions and ordinary courts

 5th Intercultural workshop on democracy, 3-4 April 2017, Nicosia, Cyprus